tmbdev-tutorials/icdar2019-tutorial/100-foundations.md

 # Scale Factors and Composition

 - the scale factor can usually be incorporated into the second linear layer
-- the possibility of scaling means that the sigmoid can operate in its exponential, linear, or logarithmic regime
+- allows sigmoid to function in exponential, linear, or logarithmic regime
 - this analysis changes, however, for ReLU and batch normalization

 <!-- #endregion -->